Lezlo-hadok/Fraowg_Studio/README.md

  ## Team members and roles:
  ---
 # 1. Eli
-- Dialog System
+- Dialogue System
-  - Players can read text based responsives and that make choices that effect the conversation.
-Dialouge responsives will change the actions and responsives of the conversation.
+  - Players can read text based responses and that make choices that effect the conversation.
+Dialogue responses will change the actions and responses of the conversation.
   -
 -
 - Interaction
   - The player can interact with simple NPC's, Objects & Environments through simple prompts (such as Q).
-Interactions will include things like opening doors, starting dialouge & picking up items.
+Interactions will include things like opening doors, starting dialogue & picking up items.
   -
 - Camera Controls
-  - Camera will follow the player the dynamic perspective of the game world.
+  - Camera will follow the player showing dynamic perspective of the game world.
 The camera's position & roation will adjust smoothly as the player moves winthin their world (3rd person camnera)
+  - player can zoom in and out (between 3rd and 1st person)
   -
 # 2. Matthew
 - Player Movement